gradio-app/gradio/README.md

 ```

+We shorten the imported name to `gr` for better readability of code using Gradio.
+This is a widely adopted convention that you should follow so that anyone working with your code can easily understand it.

 3\.
 The demo below will appear automatically within the Jupyter Notebook, or pop in a browser on [http://localhost:7860](http://localhost:7860) if running from a script:

 ![`hello_world` demo](demo/hello_world/screenshot.gif)